erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 `Get-Help .\Tekium_PAN_Hunter_Script.ps1 -full`

+# Running on Linux systems

+Give execution permissions to the "Tekium_PAN_Hunter_Script.sh" file.
+Use the following command:

+`chmod +x Tekium_PAN_Hunter_Script.sh`

+By default, the script looks in / and files with the extension .txt, .csv, and .log.

+This can be changed using the parameters: The first parameter indicates the path where the search will be performed (recursively).
+The second parameter indicates the types of files where the PANs will be searched, these must be specified as follows: `txt,docx,xml` (separated by commas).
+The third parameter is optional and should only be used if you need to exclude certain directories or folders from the search.
+These paths must be specified as follows: `/home/user,/etc/,/bin` (separated by commas).

+For example:

+`./Tekium_PAN_Hunter_Script.sh /home/user/Documents txt,csv,docx,xlsx,xml /home/user/Documents/new_folder`

 # Generate executable file on Windows systems

 It's possible to generate an executable for Windows systems (.exe) using the ps2exe tool.
 To do this, you must first install the plugin: